CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 ### Apply and Save a Configuration

-The following example command configures the front panel port interfaces swp1 thru swp4 to be slaves in bond0.
+The following example command configures the front panel port interfaces swp1 through swp4 to be slaves in bond0.
 The configuration is only in a pending configuration state.
 The configuration is **not** applied.
 NVUE has not yet made any changes to the running configuration.

 ```
 cumulus@switch:~$ nv set interface bond0 bond member swp1-4